pingswept/me30-website/content/logistics/exercises.md

 1. It lights an LED to show when 5 V is available on your breadboard, and
 2. When you push a button, it runs a motor at 12 V, through a screw terminal.

-Pretend that you've already created a breadboard prototype of this motor power supply PCB.
-A schematic diagram for your motor power supply shows that it's really just two simple circuits:
+If you were to make a breadboard prototype of this motor power supply PCB, its schematic diagram would show that it's really just two simple circuits:

 ![Motor supply schematic](/img/motorsupply-PCB.jpg)